dougsagar/knowledge/Scrum/Notes_PSMI.md

 * They are responsable only for items realted with Sprint Goal and Srpint Backlog.
 * During Sprint Planning, no one other than the Development Team makes decisions about how many Backlog iItem they will include in a Sprint.
 * The DT completely owns the Srpint Backlog.
 Nobody can change the Sprint Backlog other than DT. the PO can influence the changes only with tge consent of the DT.
-* It is mandatory to participate in all Scrum events and the act of BAcklog Refinement.
+* It is mandatory to participate in all Scrum events and the act of Backlog Refinement.
 * There can be multiple Development Teams in paralle.
-If all of them work on the same product, there should **ONLY ONE** common Product BAcklog and a mutually defined definition of "Done".
-A mutually defined definition of "Done" enables their combined work outcome to be potentially releasable and useable. since there isonly one Product BAcklog, there should only be one PO
+If all of them work on the same product, there should **ONLY ONE** common Product Backlog and a mutually defined definition of "Done".
+A mutually defined definition of "Done" enables their combined work outcome to be potentially releasable and useable. since there isonly one Product Backlog, there should only be one PO

 ## Scrum Pillars
 * Transparency